 - King Street (bus no. 1 and 2)

-You can also use the Stagecoach Buchan link service from the Adelphi stop on the western end of Union Street.
+You can also use the Stagecoach Buchan service from the Adelphi stop on the western end of Union Street.
 This goes up King Street past the University.

 City Centre to Foresterhill Campus